Lebanon administers 1st vaccines to health workers, elderly

 Diab paid tribute to the country’s overworked and overwhelmed front line workers.

-“You are the unknown soldiers who have borne a great burden for a year, and who have been up to the responsibility,” he told the medical team at the hospital he visited.
+“You are the unknown soldiers who have borne a great burden for a year, and who have been up to the responsibility,” he told the medical team at the Rafik Hariri University Hospital.

 Some 55,000 high risk health workers are expected to receive the early doses.